EALC Overall Benefits

 EALC Additional Benefits Course by Course*

-- After assisting at Immersion: free EA training, special EALC listserv membership + “Experience Teaches” didactic and peer experiential practice, free 12 month AEDP Membership
+- After assisting at Immersion: free EA training, special EALC discussion group + “Experience Teaches” didactic and peer experiential practice, free 12 month AEDP Membership

-- After assisting 1 – 4 Modules in ES1: all of the above + 1 free OnDemand AEDP Seminar per module, listing on AEDP Institute webpage
+- After assisting 1 – 4 Modules in any ES1: all of the above + 1 free OnDemand AEDP Seminar per module (upon request), listing on AEDP Institute webpage

-- After assisting in all 5 modules of an ES1 course: all of the above + free participation in 1 Institute sponsored live online seminar
+- After assisting in all 5 modules of the same ES1 course: all of the above + free participation in 1 Institute sponsored live online seminar (upon request)

-- After assisting in 3+ Advanced Skills Modules (ASM): all of the above + 1 free ASM
+- After assisting in all course days 3+ Advanced Skills Modules (ASM): all of the above + 1 free ASM (upon request)

 - After assisting in 2 full ES1 courses (10 modules) or 1 full ES1 and 5 Advanced Skills Modules (ASM): all of the above + credit towards AEDP certification